Glucose-6-phosphate dehydrogenase deficiency: Differential diagnosis

-6-phosphogluconate dehydrogenase (6PGD) deficiency has similar symptoms and is often mistaken for G6PD deficiency, as the affected enzyme is within the same pathway, however these diseases are not linked and can be found within the same person.
+6-phosphogluconate dehydrogenase (6PGD) deficiency has similar symptoms and is often mistaken for G6PD deficiency, as the affected enzyme is within the same pathway, however, these diseases are not linked and can be found within the same person.

 Treatment

 The most important measure is prevention – avoidance of the drugs and foods that cause hemolysis.
 Vaccination against some common pathogens (e.g. hepatitis A and hepatitis B) may prevent infection-induced attacks.

 In the acute phase of hemolysis, blood transfusions might be necessary, or even dialysis in acute kidney failure.
 Blood transfusion is an important symptomatic measure, as the transfused red cells are generally not G6PD deficient and will live a normal lifespan in the recipient's circulation.
 Those affected should avoid drugs such as aspirin.

-Some patients may benefit from removal of the spleen (splenectomy), as this is an important site of red cell destruction.
+Some patients may benefit from the removal of the spleen (splenectomy), as this is an important site of red cell destruction.
 Folic acid should be used in any disorder featuring a high red cell turnover.
 Although vitamin E and selenium have antioxidant properties, their use does not decrease the severity of G6PD deficiency.

+AG1, a recently discovered small molecule, has been shown to increase the activity of the G6PD enzyme in the three common variants of the deficiency.
+Due to the absence of medications to treat G6PD, AG1 is a promising precursor in developing a pharmacological treatment effective for multiple G6PD enzymopathies.